 Soil requirements

-KBG does well in loamy soils (a mixture of sand, silt, and clay).
-It does well in loamy because loamy is not too loose to retain any water and also not too compacted which presents waterlogging.
+KBG does well in loamy soils (sand, silt, and clay).
+It does well in loamy because it is not too loose to retain any water and is not too compacted, presenting waterlogging.

-If your soil is too sandy, you can add compost or organic matter and if it is too clayey, then add sand or gravel.
+If your soil is too sandy, you can add compost or organic matter, and if it is too clayey, you can add sand or gravel.
 For amendments, you can choose compost perlite.

-The ideal soil temperature for Kentucky bluegrass seed to germinate is 50-60 degrees Fahrenheit.
+The ideal Kentucky bluegrass seed germinating soil temperature is 50-60 degrees Fahrenheit.

 The best soil conditions for this type of grass include well-drained and medium-textured soil.

-The soil should be rototilled with organic matter such as compost, and yard waste to provide a slow-release fertilizer for KBG to grow.
+The soil should be rototilled with organic matter such as compost and yard waste to provide a slow-release fertilizer for KBG’s growth.

-Kentucky bluegrass requires an optimal 6 to 7 soil pH for cultivation.
-It can tolerate 5.4 to 7.3 pH.
+Kentucky bluegrass requires an optimal 6 to 7 soil pH for cultivation, but it can tolerate 5.4 to 7.3 pH.

 If the pH is below 5.8, you can apply lime before planting.
 The alternative is to topdress with a counter pH.
-To use lime, use 1 to 2 tons/acre on normal soils and less on sandy soils.
+Lime is used 1 to 2 tons/acre on typical soils and less on sandy soils.
 Clayey soil requires a higher rate from 1.5 to 2.5 tons/acre.

 If the pH is higher than 7, then sulfur treatments are recommended.